 Definition of Tascom

-The tax on commercial areas (Tascom) is due, in principle, by permanent commercial establishments, storage and logistics, whatever the products sold at retail (that is to say directly accessible to the public), located in France.
+The commercial space tax (Tascom) is payable, in principle, by the permanent business establishmentsWe are committed to providing our customers with the best possible service in terms of logistics, storage and logistics, whatever the products sold at retail (i.e. directly accessible to the public), located in France.

-- Whose annual turnover (taxable CAHT for the previous year) is greater than or equal to 460,000 euros excluding taxes
+- Whose annual sales (previous year's taxable sales) is greater than or equal to 460,000 euros before tax

 This tax is deductible from the tax result of the company.